 Respectful behaviour and sexual harassment prevention and response training is provided to BHP line leaders, aimed at setting clear expectations about appropriate conduct, supporting leaders to respond appropriately and drive consistent disciplinary outcomes.

-Defining sexual harassment as a health and safety risk in CY2018, to be overseen in the same way as other work health and safety risks, was intended to provide a robust framework for addressing these behaviours, allowing us to apply a systematic, risk-based approach to evaluating and managing the risks.
-Our approach includes conducting risk assessments to identify scenarios in which sexual harassment risks may arise, their potential causes and the controls we can implement to prevent them and reduce harm.
-This process identified factors that can contribute to the risk of workplace sexual harassment that are more pronounced in the mining industry, (including isolated or remote working locations, a largely male-dominated workforce and accommodation villages), as well as factors that are common across all industries and workplaces.
+Our risk management approach includes conducting risk assessments to identify scenarios in which sexual or gendered harassment may arise, their potential causes and the controls we can implement to prevent and reduce harm.
+This recognises the high intersectionality with other psychosocial risks, which can increase the likelihood of sexual harassment occurring and the severity of harm it can cause.
+We acknowledge there are factors that contribute to the likelihood of workplace sexual harassment that are more pronounced in the mining industry.
+This includes isolated or remote working locations, a historically male-dominated workforce and accommodation villages, roles and equipment design as well as factors that are common across all industries and workplaces.

 Culture

 BHP recognises that suppliers and contractors in our ecosystem have shared values around preventing sexual harassment and sex-based discrimination in our industry and communities.
-Third-party contractors are expected to comply with Our Code of Conduct and have access to BHP EthicsPoint, Support Service, Employee Assistance Program (EAP) and other related care and medical/psychological treatment pathways.
+Third-party contractors are expected to comply with Our Code of Conduct and have access to Integrity@BHP, Support Service, Employee Assistance Program (EAP) and other related care and medical/psychological treatment pathways.
 Contractors are also embedded in many aspects of BHP’s way of working, including in routines such as toolbox talks and safety shares, perception surveys and required training.

 Knowledge of sexual harassment prevention and response